U.S. Sugar 148: Revenue service on the FEC and U.S. Sugar

-Excursion service in New Jersey and changing ownerships
+Excursion service in New Jersey and ownership changes

 In the 1960s, USSC began to retire most of their steam locomotives in favor of diesel power, including No. 148 who was the last one to be removed from the USSC roster.
 In September 1968, it was purchased by Sam Freeman, who restored it to operation in 1970 to use the locomotive in excursion service on the Black River and Western Railroad in Ringoes, New Jersey.
 In 1973, the No. 148 locomotive was sent to the New Hope and Ivyland Railroad workshop in New Hope, Pennsylvania, for repair work to its boiler and running gear.
 In 1974, it was moved to the Morristown and Erie Railway, which ran along the Whippany River and 9 mi out of Whippany, New Jersey.

-In September 1975, No. 148 took part in recreating the Jersey Central's Blue Comet train on former Erie trackage.
-On that same year of December, No. 148 made a guest appearance in one of The Tomorrow Show segments, featuring the show's host Tom Snyder.
+In September 1975, No. 148 took part in recreating the Jersey Central's (CNJ) Blue Comet train on former Erie rails between Ridgewood and Waldwick, New Jersey.
+On October 25, No. 148 was temporarily leased by the Main Line Steam Foundation, and it pulled a doubleheader excursion with Canadian Pacific 972 on the Lehigh Valley (LV) mainline from Bethlehem, Pennsylvania to South Plainfield, New Jersey and return.
+The foundation planned to retain both locomotives for a second doubleheader excursion on December 6 on the CNJ mainline from Raritan to Bay Head, but No. 972 was sidelined from mechanical problems, so the consist had to be reduced, and No. 148 pulled the train solo.
+Tom Snyder, the host of The Tomorrow Show, was on board the excursion with camera crews, and No. 148 subsequently appeared in one of The Tomorrow Show segments.

-When No. 148 became inoperable in 1977 and Freeman died in 1983, it was donated to the Valley Railroad in Essex, Connecticut and was sold off five years later to a private owner in Traverse City, Michigan.
-In 2005, No. 148 was purchased by the Denver and Rio Grande Historical Foundation in Monte Vista, Colorado, who originally planned to restore and operate the locomotive for tourist operations on the former Denver and Rio Grande Western branch line between South Fork and Creede, Colorado, but never succeeded it due to the Great Recession in 2008.
+When No. 148 became inoperable in 1977 and Freeman died in 1983, the locomotive was donated to the Valley Railroad in Essex, Connecticut and was sold off to Bob Carr in Traverse City, Michigan five years later.
+In 2000, No. 148 was sold to a Missouri-based firm, Zerr's Historic Steam Train, and they disassembled the locomotive for an overhaul, with the intention of using it to power tourist trains between Traverse City, Williamsburg, and Kingsley.
+In 2005, the disassembled No. 148 locomotive was sold again to the Denver and Rio Grande Historical Foundation in Monte Vista, Colorado, who originally planned to continue the locomotive's restoration and operate it for tourist operations on the former Denver and Rio Grande Western branch line between South Fork and Creede, Colorado, but never succeeded it due to the 2008 financial crisis.